What Is a Mortgage Contingency? How It Works Explained

 The Takeaway

-A mortgage contingency protects homebuyers’ ability to get their earnest money back if financing falls through, but waiving the mortgage contingency in a hot market could put some house hunters at the front of the line.
+A mortgage contingency protects homebuyers’ ability to get their earnest money back if financing falls through.
+Waiving the mortgage contingency in a hot market could put some house hunters at the front of the line, but it’s a risk only those feeling confident in their financial situation should take.

 FAQ